MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

+  * Have youtube cards be restricted per user
+  * if a user has no cards:
+    * provide instructions on how to add a new card
+    * display that list is empty
+  * add subscription to videos
+  * when new card is added via subscription, add spinner
-  * fix card description height
+  * fix card height issues
+  * add ability to delete card
   * when deleting a card, add a pop confirm / 'are you sure'
-  * add ability to delete card
-  * when new card is added via subscription, add spinner
-  * add subscription to videos
   * have session be remembered by user
-  * fix youtube card height issues
-  * Have youtube cards be restricted per user - if there are no cards, then provide instructions, display that list is empty, etc
   * fix loading of image on landing page
   * add about page - for app and landing
   * replace coffee login image
   * replace error lottie
   * create transitions between login and about and error
-  * should display empty notification if user has no cards / when first registers
-  * create error if server is down
+  * create error page if server is down
   * when error boundary is triggered, you get a white screen
   * when refreshing the dashboard, the spa fallback seems to be persisting for too long